-In the Preference Parameters Study, respondents were asked whether or not their parents and parents-in-law are certified as belonging to one of the seven Support/Care Levels under the LTCI system.8 Given that this needs level is assigned based strictly on physical and mental disabilities, this variable should be a good proxy for the health status of elderly parents.
+In the Preference Parameters Study, respondents were asked whether or not their parents and parents-in-law are certified as belonging to one of the seven Support/Care Levels under the LTCI system.10 Given that this needs level is assigned based strictly on physical and mental disabilities, this variable should be a good proxy for the health status of elderly parents.
 Using this information, we construct a dummy variable that equals one if at least one of the respondent's parents or parents-in-law is classified as belonging to one of the five Care Levels (the degree of disability is more severe than those who are classified as belonging to one of the two Support Levels) and zero otherwise.

-Since the existing literature suggests that the number of siblings is a strong instrument for informal parental care provision (e.g., Bolin, Lindgren and Lundborg, 2008; Ettner, 1995, 1996), we use the total number of the respondent's brothers and
+Since the existing literature suggests that the number of siblings is a strong instrument for informal parental care provision (e.g., Bolin, Lindgren and Lundborg, 2008; Ettner, 1995, 1996), we use the total number of the respondent's brothers and brothers-in-law as an additional instrument.
+11 The number of brothers and brothers-in-law indicates the number of potential alternative caregivers for parents and parents-in-law.
+More specifically, it captures the number of daughters-in-law who traditionally take primary responsibility for elderly care in Japan, though some studies find that their role in elderly

-8 Under the LTCI system, the computer aided standardized needs-assessment system categorizes people into seven levels of needs.
+10 Under the LTCI system, the computer aided standardized needs-assessment system categorizes people into seven levels of needs.
 The Care Needs Certification Board, a local committee consisting of health, medical, and welfare experts, then reviews this initial assessment and determines its appropriateness (Tsutsui and Muramatsu, 2005).
 There are currently two levels for those who require support only (Support Levels 1 and 2) and five levels for those who require long-term care (Care Levels 1-5).
 This support/care level determines the amount of benefits that each person is entitled to receive.